earthai-tech/gofast/README.md

 ## Contributions

 _Join us in making machine learning workflows faster and more efficient.
-With gofast, you're not just processing data; you're accelerating towards breakthroughs and innovations._
+With gofast, you're not just processing data; you're accelerating toward breakthroughs and innovations._